batiste/django-page-cms/doc/display-content.rst

 Delegate the page rendering to another application
 ===================================================

-:doc:`You can set another application to render certain django_gerbi.of your website </3rd-party-apps>`.
+:doc:`You can set another application to render certain pages of your website </3rd-party-apps>`.

 Subclass the default view
 ===================================================